teddbug-S/dupliCat/README.md

            find duplicates using hash table if set to True otherwise uses size_table, using the hash_table is more accurate in conditions where different files have same sizes and quite fast since table is generated using the size table, parameter defaults to `True`.
-           Using the size table is more faster but does not guarrantee accuracy.
+           Using the size table is faster but does not guarantee accuracy.
        - `by_size`
           it defaults to True, this enables the `search_duplicate` method to search using the size index.